hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 | `_EVENT_MESSAGE_` | The message for the event performed.    |

-### Step 2: Trigger `sendReadyToPickupItemNotification` chained event condition action
+### Step 2: Trigger `sendReadyToPickupItemNotification` chained event condition action service

 When the shipment status is `packed`, the `sendReadyToPickupItemNotification` chained event condition action (ECA) is triggered to check the order type of the shipment and the configuration for sending ready-for-pickup emails.